 Wisconsin Caregiver Project

-UW-Oshkosh CCDET is offering a series of workshops in Spring 2016.
+UW-Oshkosh CCDET will be offering a series of workshops in Fall 2016.
+Training locations will include Eau Claire, the Milwaukee area, and the Fox Valley area.
 Available workshops include the popular “Continuing Education for Caregivers: Training for Trainers” and “Investigating & Reporting Allegations of Misconduct in DQA-Regulated Facilities.”
 These workshops are partially subsidized by the Wisconsin Department of Health Services Division of Quality Assurance (DQA).

 You may attend one or both days - material is different each day.
 Registration is open to multiple individuals per facility.